 Diagnosis is usually suspected based on the characteristic symptoms and signs.
 Confirmation (and identification of the cause) generally requires hormonal and imaging tests.

 In some centers, testing begins with measurement of UFC, the best assay for urinary excretion (normal, 20 to 100 μg/24 h [55.2 to 276 nmol/24 h]).
 UFC is elevated > 120 μg/24 h (> 331 nmol/24 h) in almost all patients with Cushing syndrome.
 However, many patients with UFC elevations between 100 and 150 μg/24 h (276 and 414 nmol/24 h) have obesity, depression, or polycystic ovaries but not Cushing syndrome.
 A patient with suspected Cushing syndrome with grossly elevated UFC (> 4 times the upper limit of normal) almost certainly has Cushing syndrome.
-Two to 3 normal collections virtually exclude the diagnosis.
-Slightly elevated levels generally necessitate further investigation.
+Two to 3 normal collections usually excludes the diagnosis.
+Slightly elevated levels generally necessitate further investigation, as do normal levels when clinical suspicion is high.
 A baseline morning (eg, 09:00 am) serum cortisol measurement should also be done.

 An alternative approach to investigation uses the dexamethasone suppression test, in which 1, 1.5, or 2 mg of dexamethasone is given po at 11 to 12 pm and serum cortisol is measured at 8 to 9 am the next morning.
 In most normal patients, this drug suppresses morning serum cortisol to ≤ 1.8 μg/mL (≤ 50 nmol/L), whereas patients with Cushing syndrome virtually always have a higher level.
 A more specific but equally sensitive test is to give dexamethasone 0.5 mg po q 6 h for 2 days (low dose).
 In general, a clear failure to suppress cortisol levels in response to low-dose dexamethasone establishes the diagnosis.

 ACTH levels are measured to determine the cause of Cushing syndrome.
 Undetectable levels, both basally and particularly in response to corticotropin-releasing hormone (CRH), suggest a primary adrenal cause.
 High levels suggest a pituitary cause.
 If ACTH is detectable (ACTH-dependent Cushing syndrome), provocative tests help differentiate Cushing disease from ectopic ACTH syndrome, which is rarer.
 In response to high-dose dexamethasone (2 mg po q 6 h for 48 h), the 9 am serum cortisol falls by > 50% in most patients with Cushing disease but infrequently in those with ectopic ACTH syndrome.
-Conversely, ACTH rises by > 50% and cortisol rises by 20% in response to human or ovine-sequence CRH (100 μg IV or 1 μg/kg IV) in most patients with Cushing disease but very rarely in those with ectopic ACTH syndrome (see Table 2: Adrenal Disorders: Diagnostic Tests in Cushing Syndrome).
-An alternative approach to localization, which is more accurate but more invasive, is to catheterize both petrosal veins (which drain the pituitary) and measure ACTH from these veins 5 min after a bolus of CRH 100 μg or 1 μg/kg.
+Conversely, ACTH rises by > 50% and cortisol rises by 20% in response to human or ovine-sequence CRH (100 mcg IV or 1 mcg/kg IV) in most patients with Cushing disease but very rarely in those with ectopic ACTH syndrome (see Table 2: Diagnostic Tests in Cushing Syndrome).
+An alternative approach to localization, which is more accurate but more invasive, is to catheterize both petrosal veins (which drain the pituitary) and measure ACTH from these veins 5 min after a bolus of CRH (human or ovine) 100 mcg or 1 mcg/kg.
 A central-to-peripheral ACTH ratio > 3 virtually excludes ectopic ACTH syndrome, whereas a ratio < 3 suggests a need to seek such a source.

 Pituitary imaging is done if ACTH levels and provocative tests suggest a pituitary cause; gadolinium-enhanced MRI is most accurate, but some microadenomas are visible on CT.
-If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals; scintiscanning with radiolabeled octreotide; and PET scanning.
+If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals; scintiscanning with radiolabeled octreotide; and occasionally fludeoxyglucose (FDG)-PET scanning.

 In children with Cushing disease, pituitary tumors are very small and usually cannot be detected with MRI.
 Petrosal sinus sampling is particularly useful in this situation.
 MRI is preferred to CT in pregnant women to avoid fetal exposure to radiation.

 Initially, the patient's general condition should be supported by high protein intake and appropriate administration of K. If clinical manifestations are severe, it may be reasonable to block corticosteroid secretion with metyrapone 250 mg to 1 g po tid or ketoconazole 400 mg po once/day, increasing to a maximum of 400 mg tid.
-Ketoconazole is more readily available but slower in onset and sometimes hepatotoxic.
+Ketoconazole is slower in onset, sometimes hepatotoxic, and its current availability is uncertain.

 Pituitary tumors that produce excessive ACTH are removed surgically or extirpated with radiation therapy.
 If no tumor is shown on imaging but a pituitary source is likely, total hypophysectomy may be attempted, particularly in older patients.
 Younger patients usually receive supervoltage irradiation of the pituitary, delivering 45 Gy.
 Improvement usually occurs in < 1 yr.
 However, in children, irradiation may reduce secretion of growth hormone and occasionally cause precocious puberty.
 In special centers, heavy particle beam irradiation, providing about 100 Gy, is often successful, as is a single focused beam of radiation therapy given as a single dose (radiosurgery).
 Response to irradiation occasionally requires several years, but response is more rapid in children.

 Studies suggest that mild cases of persistent or recurrent disease may benefit from the somatostatin analog pasireotide.
-However, hyperglycemia is a significant adverse effect, and this drug is not yet commercially available.
+However, hyperglycemia is a significant adverse effect.
+The dopamine agonist cabergoline may also occasionally be useful.

 Bilateral adrenalectomy is reserved for patients with pituitary hyperadrenocorticism who do not respond to both pituitary exploration (with possible adenomectomy) and irradiation.
 Adrenalectomy requires life-long corticosteroid replacement.